Nuke User Guide v2.1

 addc <category name> -m <module code> [ -p <priority> ]

-The category name cannot exceed 15 characters. 😖
+cannot exceed 15 characters. 😖 The

-The priority that you give must be a number between 0 and 20 inclusive.
+that you give must be a number between 0 and 20 inclusive.
 The bigger the number, the more important the category.
-If the priority is not given, then it will be set to 0.
+If the priority

 Example Usage